What is Ngapali like?

 7 Things To Do in Ngapali

 Ngapali is all about the beach and its surroundings.
-Take about 3 to 4 days to really experience and get to know this area.
-It is not the destination where you can do many tourism activities like parasailing or jet skiing.
-Ngapali is still as pure as possible.
-These are 7 things to do in Ngapali.
+Take about 3 to 4 days to really experience and to get to know this area.
+It’s not a destination where you can do many tourist activities like parasailing or jet skiing – Ngapali is as pure as possible.
+Here are the best things to do in Ngapali.

 1. Explore Ngapali by bicycle

 Ngapali is a quiet area with one long main road along the coastline.
-Rent a bike and hop on the bike in the early morning, say 8:30 AM.
-The road is about 10 kilometers long so you will be back before the heat of the afternoon.
+Rent a bike and head out early in the morning, sometime around 8:30 AM.
+The road is about 10 kilometers long, so you will be back before the heat of the afternoon.

-You can rent a bike (sometimes e-bikes) at your hotels, some small tourist shops on the main road or local restaurants.
+You can rent a bike (sometimes e-bikes) at your hotel, some small tourist shops on the main road, or at local restaurants.
 Bike prices vary but generally cost about 3,50 USD per day.

 2. Meet the friendly locals

-While driving your bike in the morning, keep an eye open for some small side paths that lead into the jungle area.
-Get in there and drive around with your bike and interact with the friendly locals who always have a smile for you.
-They will be fascinated by your appearance and will try to communicate in ‘the’ best language: body language.
+While driving your bike in the morning, keep an eye out for some small side paths that lead into the jungle.
+Get in there and drive around with your bike and interact with the friendly locals who always greet you with a smile.
+They will be fascinated by your appearance and will try to communicate in ‘the best language’: body language.

 3. Boat tour in the early morning

-The local fishermen on Ngapali Beach offer a boat tour where you can visit local the island just off the coast, visit one of the fishing villages and do a bit of snorkeling.
+The local fishermen on Ngapali Beach offer a boat tour where you can visit the island just off the coast and one of the fishing villages, as well as do a bit of snorkeling.

 4. Experience a memorable sunset

 The sun position at Ngapali Beach is just perfect.
-In the early morning, the beach is covered in shadow, so you can go out for a morning walk or run.
-The sunsets are that round-shaped sun that disappears into the ocean.
+In the early morning, the beach is covered in shadow, perfect for a morning walk or run.
+The sunsets, on the other hand, are a round-shaped sun that disappears into the ocean.
 Memorable!

-Fresh fish is the signature food at Ngapali, many restaurants offer anything from fish curry, grilled calamari, huge sized shrimps and many many more dishes.
-These were our favorite places to eat.
+Fresh fish is the signature food at Ngapali, and many restaurants offer anything from fish curry and grilled calamari to huge shrimp and many more dishes.
+These were our favorite places to eat:

 6. Relax a day (or two) on Ngapali Beach

-Ngapali is all about the beach.
-It offers plenty of space for everyone, take your towel with you and find a good spot near the palm tree. :-)
+Ngapali is all about the beach, with plenty of space for everyone.
+Bring your towel with you and find a good spot near the palm trees. :-)

-There are a few ladies walking on the beach, selling fruits and in the late afternoon locals come out to play with their children in the sea.
+There are a few ladies who walk on the beach selling fruits, and in the late afternoon, locals come out to play with their children in the sea.

-If you’re done with relaxing, there are a few small local stalls down the beach renting things like water floaties and paddleboards to have a sunset paddleboard moment.
+If you’re done with relaxing, there are a few small local stalls down the beach that rent water floaties and paddleboards – perfect for that sunset moment.

 7. Get a snap with the famous palm tree

 On social media, Ngapali is mainly known for its perfect hanging palm tree.
-It is located next to Art of Sand Resort.
+You’ll find it located right next to Art of Sand Resort.

 Getting to Ngapali is easiest by plane but definitely not the cheapest.
-A direct flight (45 min) from Yangon to Thandwe airport (15 minutes from Ngapali) is $75 in high season.
+A direct flight (45 minutes) from Yangon to Thandwe Airport (15 minutes from Ngapali) costs about 75 USD during the high season.

-If you are planning to visit Ngapali from Bagan or Inle Lake you should look to $90 for a direct flight (70 min).
+If you are planning to visit Ngapali from Bagan or Inle Lake, expect to spend about 90 USD for a direct flight (70 minutes).

 On a budget?

 As it’s such a beautiful location, hotels and guesthouses in Ngapali are not the cheapest in Myanmar.
-Guesthouses are anywhere from $15 to $30 per night and luxury hotels range from $100 to $250 a night.
+Guesthouses are anywhere from $15 to $30 per night, and luxury hotels range from $100 to $250 a night.